airalab/robonomics-wiki/docs/ru/wschool2021-robonomics-io-in-practice.md

 <Asciinema vid="wM43jozIVfcRmt52ENrJ6yPlH"/>

-When docker image is ready let's try to read a data using `robonomics io` command (optiona if you have SDS011 device).
+When docker image is ready let's try to read a data using `robonomics io` command (optionaд if you have SDS011 device).

 <Asciinema vid="iztt22tKGaV8wq3cMXY1oUEYv"/>